kalmiallc/kalmia-common-lib/docs/CONTRIUBTING.md

  - TST - this is a info level log, but can be filtered out with `TST` level.

+### DB logger
+DbLogger logger logs to DB.
+The proper table must be created in the DB.
+Check the migration scripts in the [kalmia-sql-lib](https://bitbucket.org/kalmiadevs/kalmia-sql-lib).

+Instance is used the same way as the AppLogger, but with additional methods:
+- `logRequest` for logging the request data
+- `logWorker` for logging worker data

 ## Sample files
 Sample configuration files are located in the `config-samples` directory.
 All configuration samples (either project env or visual studio setting and lunch samples) shall be put in this directory.